SaneMethod/jquery-ajax-localstorage-cache/README.md

-# About
-jquery-ajax-localstorage-cache is a plugin built for jQuery (>1.5.1) and localStorage.
+# About jquery-ajax-localstorage-cache is a plugin built for jQuery (>1.5.1) and localStorage.
 It's a fork from the [jStorage-dependent original](https://github.com/nectify/jquery-ajax-jstorage-cache).
 It provides a client-side cache AJAX responses intended to save bandwith and time.

+## unmaintained

+This project is [not maintained any longer](https://github.com/paulirish/jquery-ajax-localstorage-cache/issues/26).
+Contact me if you'd like to take over ownership.

 # How to use